root0fall/kneeboard-extractor/README.md

 The utility can also be used to simply output PNG files for other uses, but it was primarily created to use with Open Kneeboard, by setting 2 tabs, 1 each for left and right page outputs.

+The BMS base directory should be located automatically, but if not, supply it with *--basedir*

 It is written in python under GPL 3.0 licensing.

 The executable in Releases has been tested on Windows 10 x86_64.